Learn / Blog / Article

 Identify problem areas, then use recordings and heatmaps to investigate

 Instead of performing user behavior analysis on every page of your website, focus on problematic pages first.
-You can identify them through Google Analytics by looking for pages with the largest exit rates.
-Go to Behavior> Site Content> Exit Pages.
+You can identify them through Google Analytics by looking for pages with the largest exit rates, or by filtering your session recordings in Hotjar by exit page.
+Once you’ve identified the pages you want to investigate in GA or Hotjar, watch recordings to spot common problems or issues and see what users were doing before they jumped ship.

 Step 3: discover what convinces users to convert

-Knowing why people convert will help you:
+Knowing why people convert helps you

-2. Figure out the most persuasive elements of your website, like a compelling banner or CTA, so you can use them on key pages
+Figure out the most persuasive elements of your website, like a compelling banner or CTA, so you can use them on key pages

 In order to understand the ‘hooks’ that persuade certain users to complete the checkout process, you need to find out what these users themselves all have in common.
 What brought them to your website?
 What made them skirt the ‘barriers’ listed above?